Trevahok/trevahok/README.md

 <h1 align="center">Hey, didn’t see you there!
 Welcome to Trevahok’s lair.</h1>
 <h3 align="center">Known in the mortal realm as Vignesh, Trevahok is a curious creature.
-He believes in precision and "beauty" in code, despite being the only preson to ever see his code.
-He is a self-proclaimed disciple of the sect Zen of Python. </h3>
+He believes in precision and "beauty" in code, despite being the only person to ever see his code.
+He is a self-proclaimed disciple of the sect, Zen of Python. </h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=trevahok" alt="trevahok" /> </p>

-- 🔭 I’m currently working on [Whatsup](notwhatsapp.herokuapp.com)
+- 🔭 I’m currently working on [Whatsup](https://notwhatsapp.herokuapp.com)

 - 👨‍💻 All of my projects are available at [https://github.com/trevahok](https://github.com/trevahok)